DARK PARTITION

 “Who are you?
 What do you want?”

 “You see, Rory...
 May I call you Rory?”
 The man didn’t wait for a response, continuing, “My name wouldn’t mean much to you.
-We play in completely different leagues.
+We play in different leagues.
 You’re in a much lower one.
 Our paths crossing was an unfortunate accident.
 But now that you’re here...
 To be blunt, you have something we need.
 Do you understand what I’m referring to?”

 “A sense of humour, I see.
 But no, I’m referring to the stabiliser.”